morefigs/stoppy/README.md

 # stoppy ⏱

-A precise and lightweight stopwatch built on top of `perf_counter`.
-Stopwatch can be used as a direct replacement for `perf_counter` that returns absolute timing starting from zero.
+A precise and lightweight stopwatch built on top of `perf_counter`, which can be used as a replacement for `perf_counter` that returns absolute time starting from zero.

 The stopwatch can optionally be started automatically by calling `time(True)` instead of `start()`, which can streamline usage when polling the time repeatedly.